7 Best Accounting Software for Small & Medium Businesses in Australia

 – Some advanced features require add-ons

-Xero has reached the top ranking in the list of accounting software used by Australian SMEs and it’s for good reason.
+Xero has reached the top ranking in the list of accounting software used by Australian SMEs, and it’s for good reason.
 Its user-friendly interface and comprehensive features make it a solid choice for businesses of all sizes.

-Plus, as it prioritises in the cloud business model, you can access your financial data anytime, anywhere.
+Plus, as it prioritises the cloud business model, you can access your financial data anytime, anywhere.
 As one Sydney-based small business owner put it, “Xero has been a game-changer for us.
 It’s like having a financial advisor in my pocket!”

 Pros